 If tech isn’t your child’s thing, perhaps witchcraft and wizardry could be more down their street?
-Modeling itself as Ireland’s answer to Hogwarts, this County Meath-based camp offers kids classes in potions, magical creatures, spells and more.
+Modelling itself as Ireland’s answer to Hogwarts, this County Meath-based camp offers kids classes in potions, magical creatures, spells and more.

 Kids Army Bootcamp